Public Health vs. Medicine vs. Nursing

 - Public Health Management

-These courses align with the different specializations in public health.
+These courses align with different public health specializations.
 Concentrations can help you customize your degree based on your desired career path.
 Some programs may even offer pre-medicine as a public health concentration.

 Degree Requirements Comparison